-Generally, you can only give a SPECIALIZE pragma for a function defined in the same module.
-However if a function f is given an INLINABLE pragma at its definition site, then it can subsequently be specialised by importing modules (see INLINABLE pragma (page 444)).
+Generally, you can only give a SPECIALIZE (page 466) pragma for a function defined in the same module.
+However if a function f is given an INLINABLE (page 461) pragma at its definition site, then it can subsequently be specialised by importing modules (see INLINABLE pragma (page 461)).
 For example

 '''

 module Map( lookup, blah blah ) where

 lookup :: Ord key => [(key,a)] -> key -> Maybe a

 lookup = ...

 {-# INLINABLE lookup #-}

 module Client where

 import Map( lookup )

-'''

-'''

 data T = T1 | T2 deriving( Eq, Ord )

 {-# SPECIALISE lookup :: [(T,a)] -> T -> Maybe a

 '''

-Here, lookup is declared INLINABLE, but it cannot be specialised for type T at its definition site, because that type does not exist yet.
+Here, lookup is declared INLINABLE (page 461), but it cannot be specialised for type T at its definition site, because that type does not exist yet.
 Instead a client module can define T and then specialise lookup at that type.

 Moreover, every module that imports Client (or imports a module that imports Client, transitively) will "see", and make use of, the specialised version of lookup.
-You don't need to put a SPECIALIZE pragma in every module.
+You don't need to put a SPECIALIZE (page 466) pragma in every module.

-Moreover you often don't even need the SPECIALIZE pragma in the first place.
-When compiling a module M, GHC's optimiser (when given the -0 (page 89) flag) automatically considers each top-level overloaded function declared in M, and specialises it for the different types at which it is called in M. The optimiser also considers each imported INLINABLE overloaded function, and specialises it for the different types at which it is called in M. So in our example, it would be enough for lookup to be called at type T:
+Moreover you often don't even need the SPECIALIZE (page 466) pragma in the first place.
+When compiling a module M, GHC's optimiser (when given the -0 (page 95) flag) automatically considers each top-level overloaded function declared in M, and specialises it for the different types at which it is called in M. The optimiser also considers each imported INLIN-ABLE (page 461) overloaded function, and specialises it for the different types at which it is called in M. So in our example, it would be enough for lookup to be called at type T: